 Lara initially studied design at Camberwell College of Art, specialising in ceramics.
 She went on to complete a postgraduate year at Edinburgh College of Art.
-She now teaches at Duncan of Jordanstone College, where she also researches the exploration of three dimensional form and surface pattern.

 “I had a fantastic teacher at school whose enthusiasm and excitement for the subject was infectious, I adored being in the pottery and spent all my extra time in there.
 Clay is such a versatile material, you really can do anything with it.”